Molecular De Novo Design through Transformer-based Reinforcement Learning: Experiment

 \subsection{Dataset}

-For any method that necessitates a database, we exclusively use the ZINC 250K dataset~\footnote{https://www.kaggle.com/datasets/basu369victor/zinc250k}.
+For any method that necessitates a database, we exclusively use the ZINC 250K dataset~\cite{irwin2005zinc,huang2021therapeutics}.
 This dataset comprises approximately 250K molecules, selected from the ZINC database due to their pharmaceutical significance, manageable size, and widespread recognition.
-Both Screening and MolPAL conduct searches within this database.
-Additionally, generative models like VAEs and LSTMs are pretrained on it.
+Both Screening \cite{ahmed2018efficient} and MolPAL \citep{graff2021accelerating} conduct searches within this database.
+Additionally, generative models like VAEs~\citep{kingma2013auto} and LSTMs~\citep{yu2019review} are pretrained on it.
 Any fragments essential for JT-VAE~\citep{jin2018junction}, MIMOSA~\citep{fu2021mimosa}, and DST~\citep{fu2021differentiable} are also derived from this very database.